BestTimesToVisit.com Logo

 Knutsford Express

-Tip:Book your tickets online via their website (knutsfordexpress.com) to secure your seat, especially during peak season.
+Tip:Book your tickets online in advance via their website (knutsfordexpress.com) as seats can fill up, especially during peak season.
 Arrive at the terminal at least 30 minutes before departure.
-Luggage is usually stored underneath the bus, so pack accordingly.
+Avoid trying to hail them on the street; they operate on fixed schedules from designated terminals.

 Route Taxis